gayverjr/pyemap/docs/algorithms/graph_drawing.rst

 are considered in the calculation.
 All atoms of automatically identified non-protein ET active moieties and user-specified custom fragments are considered in the distance calculations.
-From the distance matrix, an undirected weighted graph is constructed using NetworkX, with the calculated distances as weights.
+From the distance matrix, an undirected weighted graph is constructed using NetworkX_, with the calculated distances as weights.
 The following thresholds are then imposed on the graph: